Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ```
 python -m src.pipeline.feature_pipeline
 ```
-The feature pipeline runs the EIA pipeline, runs the weather pipeline, merges the processed outputs, validates the merged dataset, saves the final feature table as both CSV and Parquet, and writes JSON run summaries for the source and feature datasets.
+The feature pipeline runs the EIA pipeline, runs the weather pipeline, merges the processed outputs, validates the merged dataset, checks merge retention and hourly timestamp coverage, saves the final feature table as both CSV and Parquet, and writes JSON run summaries for the source and feature datasets.

 ## Current Development Range
 The current dataset covers one year of hourly data, producing approximately 8,760 merged feature rows for the NYIS region.

 ## Next Steps
-1. Test a larger historical range, such as 2 years
+1. Add output paths and pipeline duration to run summaries
-2. Add richer run summaries and merge-retention checks
+2. Test a larger historical range, such as 3 years
-3. Add Prefect orchestration
+3. Add lightweight Prefect orchestration
 4. Add PostgreSQL or cloud storage
 5. Build dashboard or forecasting-ready ML workflow